Native American policy of the Grant administration: Great Sioux War (1876–1877)

-Bison destruction
+Buffalo destruction

 Central to the Grant administration Peace policy was allowing the destruction of the buffalo, the Native food supply, to keep Native peoples dependent on government supplies.
-In 1872, around two thousand white buffalo hunters working between Kansas, and Arkansas were killing buffalo for their hides by the many thousands.
+In 1872, around two thousand white buffalo hunters working between Kansas and Arkansas were killing buffalo for their hides by the many thousands.
 The demand was for boots for European armies, or machine belts attached to steam engines.
 Acres of land were dedicated solely for drying the hides of the slaughtered buffalo.
 Native Americans protested at the "wanton destruction" of their food supply.
-Between 1872 in 1874, the buffalo herd south of the Platte River yielded 4.4 million kills by white hunters, and about 1 million animals killed by Indians.
+Between 1872 and 1874, the buffalo herd south of the Platte River yielded 4.4 million kills by white hunters, and about 1 million animals killed by Indians.

 Popular concern for the destruction of the buffalo mounted, and a bill in Congress was passed, HR 921, that would have made buffalo hunting illegal for whites.
 Taking advice from Secretary Delano, Grant chose to pocket-veto the bill, believing that the demise of the buffalo would reduce Indian wars and force tribes to stay on their respected reservations and to adopt an agricultural lifestyle rather than roaming the plains and hunting buffalo.
 Ranchers wanted the buffalo gone to open pasture land for their cattle herds.
 With the buffalo food supply lowered, Native Americans were forced to stay on reservations.